Skip to main content

 }

-To include environment variables with your MCP server command, include them like this:
+6. To include other environment variables with your MCP server command, add an env object with key-value pairs of environment variables:

 _14